Marlow, Buckinghamshire: History

 Marlow is recorded in the Domesday Book as Merlaue.

 Magna Britannia includes the following entry for Marlow: "The manor of Marlow, which had belonged to the Earls of Mercia, was given by William the Conqueror, to his Queen Matilda.
 Henry the First, bestowed it on his natural son, Robert de Melhent, afterwards Earl of Gloucester, from whom it passed, with that title, to the Clares and Despencers, and from the latter, by female heirs, to the Beauchamps and Nevilles, Earls of Warwick.
 It continued in the crown from the time of Richard III's marriage with Anne Neville, until Queen Mary granted it to William Lord Paget, in whose family it continued more than a century; after which, it passed, by purchase, to Sir Humphrey Winch, in 1670; to Lord Falkland in 1686; to Sir James Etheridge in 1690; to Sir John Guise in 1718; and to Sir William Clayton in 1736.
 It is now the property of Sir William Clayton bart. a descendant of the last purchaser".

 Marlow owed its importance to its location on the River Thames, where the road from Reading to High Wycombe crosses the river.
 It had its own market by 1227 (hence the name Chipping Marlow), although the market lapsed before 1600.
 Marlow's status as a regional commercial centre was present even before the first bridge in this area was built in the 13th century due to the settlement acting as an inland port.

 A 14th century hall, known as 'The Old Parsonage built in Marlow on St Peters Street is currently the oldest inhabited building in Buckinghamshire.

 From 1301 to 1307, the town had its own Member of Parliament, and it returned two members from 1624 to 1867.

 The population of Great Marlow was 4,480 by 1841.

+From 1897 to 1906 potter Conrad Dressler operated the Medmenham Pottery at Marlow Common.